 Patricia Araujo was born in Miami, Florida, the daughter of Colombian parents.
-She grew up in Bogota, Colombia and lived there until the age of 19.
-She began drawing at a very early age, always intrigued by architecture and form.
+She grew up in Bogota, Colombia and she began drawing at a very early age, always intrigued by architecture and form.
 After completing high school in Bogota, Araujo moved to Northern California and studied architecture, painting, and photography.
 In 2005 she obtained her second B.F.A in Painting, from the San Francisco Art Institute.

 For over a decade, Patricia Araujo has painted the facades of both iconic city landmarks and downtown buildings.
 Her paintings depict praiseworthy examples of San Francisco architecture, some utilitarian and others grandly ornamental; addressing the themes of urban growth and decay.
 She is also dedicated to a new series of works inspired by the architectural wonders of GGIE, the last World's Fair of San Francisco Bay!
 Araujo continues to deepen her conceptual themes on architecture, place and change in the urban landscape.
 She has been exhibiting in San Francisco since 1998.
 In 2008, she published her first book, entitled ”SOMA SEEN”.
 Her work has been written about in the San Francisco Chronicle, Huffington Post, ARTslant, 7x7 SF, Beyondchron, Examiner and the San Francisco Bay Guardian.
 She lives and works in the San Francisco Bay Area.

 SELECTED PRESS & REVIEWS